Christian Boltanski: Exhibitions

 Boltanski participated in over 150 art exhibitions throughout the world.
 Among others, he had solo exhibitions at the New Museum (1988), the Kunstmuseum Liechtenstein, Magasin 3 in Stockholm, the La Maison Rouge gallery, Institut Mathildenhöhe, the Kewenig Galerie, The Musée d'Art et d'Histoire du Judaïsme, and many others.

 In 2002, Boltanski made the installation Totentanz II, a shadow installation with copper figures, for the underground Centre for International Light Art (CILA) in Unna, Germany.
 Nine years later, the Es Baluard museum in Mallorca exhibited Signatures from July to September 2011.
 The installation was conceived by Boltanski specifically for Es Baluard and which is focused on the memory of the workers who in the 17th century built the museum's walls.

 In the winter of 2017–2018, Boltanski created a new installation for the Oude Kerk, titled After.
 It tackled the theme of what will come after life has come to an end.
 The exhibition was shown from November 2017 until April 2018.

 Personal life

 Boltanski was married to Annette Messager, who is also a contemporary artist, until his death.
 They chose not to have children.
 They lived in Malakoff, outside Paris.
 He was the brother of sociologist Luc Boltanski and uncle of writer Christophe Boltanski.

 Boltanski died on 14 July 2021 at Hôpital Cochin in Paris.
 He was 76, and suffered from an unspecified illness prior to his death.

-Following his death, the artist's moral rights — which prerogatives are the right of disclosure, the right of respect of the works' integrity and the right to authorship - were passed on to Angelika Markul.
+Following Boltanski's death, his will designated his wife as holder of the economic rights to his work, and another person close to him as holder of its moral rights.